Perioperative use of a β-blocker and an anti-inflammatory drug in pancreatic cancer

 Therefore, the perioperative co-administration of propranolol and etodolac may also contribute to reducing recurrence of newly diagnosed resectable PDAC.

-This is a phase II, randomised, two-armed, double-blinded, single-centre trial of a combination therapy of propranolol and etodolac in 80 patients with operable cancer of the pancreatic head planned for elective pancreatoduodenectomy.
+This is a phase II, randomised, two-armed, double-blinded, placebo-controlled, single-centre trial of a combination therapy of propranolol and etodolac in 100 patients with operable cancer of the pancreatic head planned for elective pancreatoduodenectomy.

-- Prof. Dr. Markus K. Diener, General-, Visceral- and Transplantation Surgery Dept., University of Heidelberg, Heidelberg, Germany
+- Prof. Dr. Markus K. Diener, General-, Department of Visceral- and Transplantation Surgery & Study Center of the German Surgical Society (SDGC), University of Heidelberg, Heidelberg, Germany

 - Ruprecht-Karls-University, Heidelberg Medical Faculty, Universitätsklinikum Heidelberg, Heidelberg, Germany